sweetrdf/termTemplates/README.md

 ## Other classes

-* `termTemplate\AnyOfTemplate` - matches terms being equal to any of given array of `rdfInterface\TermCompare` objects.
+* `termTemplates\AnyOfTemplate` - matches terms being equal to any of given array of `rdfInterface\TermCompare` objects.
-* `termTemplate\DatasetExtractors` - provides a set of static methods for extracting `rdfInterface\Dataset` quad elements as single `rdfInterface\Term`, single value, array of `rdfInterface\Term` or array of values.
+* `termTemplates\DatasetExtractors` - provides a set of static methods for extracting `rdfInterface\Dataset` quad elements as single `rdfInterface\Term`, single value, array of `rdfInterface\Term` or array of values.

 ## Installation